- Military Life Cycle

 What is person-centered planning?

-- Gives people with disabilities and their families more control over services and the direction of their lives
+- Gives the individual more control over services and the direction of their lives

-- Helps people with disabilities accomplish their goals and fit in and contribute to society in a personalized way, rather than passively accepting services based solely on their diagnosis and condition
+- Helps the individual accomplish their goals and fit in and contribute to society in a personalized way, rather than passively accepting services based solely on their diagnosis and condition

 What are the benefits of person-centered planning?